Who’s right about the UK stock market?

 However, the PE ratio is the ratio between the index’s price and the most recent one-year earnings of its constituent companies.

-The key point is that one-year earnings figure.
+The key point is the one-year earnings figure.

 The upshot is that the earnings of the FTSE 100 are also volatile from one year to the next.
 Yes, the index’s earnings are more stable than most companies because they’re effectively the average earnings of 100 companies, but they’re still volatile.